CrowdDotDev/crowd.dev/services/libs/tinybird/LAMBDA_ARCHITECTURE.md

 ### How It Works

-Unlike traditional database deduplication, our approach uses **snapshot-based logical deduplication**:
+Instead of using FINAL in copy pipes or query time, our approach uses **snapshot-based logical deduplication**:

 1. **Physical Storage**: Multiple copies of the same record exist across different snapshots
 2. **Logical View**: Queries filter by `max(snapshotId)` to see only the latest version